ScarMaxwell/ScarMaxwell/README.md

 I’m passionate about security architecture, hands-on systems work, and building tools that solve real problems.
 I’m currently sharpening my skills through certs like Network+, Security+, and CCNA, while working on personal projects and applied learning in the field.

-🛠️ Tools I’m learning: Python, PowerShell, Bash, Cisco, and more
+🛠️ Tools I’m learning: Python, PowerShell, Bash, Cisco, and more.
 📚 Always curious.
 Always building.

 ---